-Not only is the fort itself worth checking out, Fort Macon State Park has public beach access that was always my family’s pick for beach days growing up.
+Not only is the fort itself worth checking out, but Fort Macon State Park also has public beach access which was always my family’s pick for beach days growing up.

 Go horseback riding along the beach.

 Fulfill one of my childhood dreams for me and go horseback riding on the beach!

 Discover a different side of the Crystal Coast by diving a shipwreck.

 With dozens of shipwrecks along the North Carolina coast (the nickname “Graveyard of the Atlantic” is hardly an exaggeration), there’s no shortage of underwater exploring to do.